vinsworldcom/crapps/README.txt

 Once you start using CRAPPS.PL to automate some tasks to Cisco routers/ switches, you'll start to realize that running it several times with some "feedback" and parsing of output can lead to automation of more complicated tasks.
-To illustrate this, I've included some Batch file "wrappers" that call CRAPPS.PL in various configurations with various input commands to complete complex tasks.
+To illustrate this, I've created some Batch file "wrappers" that call CRAPPS.PL in various configurations with various input commands to complete complex tasks.